Lie groupoids determined by their orbit spaces

 This article is structured as follows.
 In Section \ref{sec:diff-lie-group}, we review the necessary tools from diffeology (Subsection \ref{sec:diffeology}) and Lie groupoids (Subsection \ref{sec:groupoids}).
 We also define quasi-\'{e}tale diffeological spaces, Q-manifolds, and surjective submersive bibundles.
 In Section \ref{sec:lift-complete-lie-1}, we define lift-complete Lie groupoids, and collect the lemmas needed to prove our main theorem in Section \ref{sec:an-equiv-categ}.
+We also characterize a class of lift-complete Lie groupoids in terms of solutions of certain PDEs.
 Section \ref{sec:exampl-riem-foli} contains an application to Riemannian foliations.

-\subsection{Acknowledgements}
+\subsubsection{Acknowledgements}

 I would like to thank Yael Karshon for motivating the investigations that led to this result.
-Thanks also to Joel Villatoro and Alireza Ahmadi for helpful discussions.
+Thanks also to Joel Villatoro and Alireza Ahmadi for helpful discussions on quasi-\'{e}tale diffeological spaces and diffeological \'{e}tale manifolds, respectively, and to Francesco Cattafi and Luca Accornero for sharing their knowledge of Lie pseudogroups.
 Finally, I am grateful to the Max Planck Institute for Mathematics for providing a welcoming and productive environment as I finished this paper.